 Mortgage-backed Securities.
 Most mortgage-backed securities provide a monthly payment that consists of both interest and principal payments.
 In effect, these payments are a "pass-through" of the monthly payments made by individual borrowers on their residential mortgage loans, net of any fees paid to the issuer or guarantor of such securities.
 Additional payments are caused by unscheduled payments resulting from the sale of the underlying residential property, refinancing or foreclosure net of fees or costs which may be incurred.
-Some mortgage-related securities have additional features that entitle the holder to receive all interest and principal payments owed on the mortgage pool, net of certain fees, regardless of whether or not the mortgagor actually makes the payment.
-Any guarantees of interest and principal payments may be either as to timely or ultimate payment.
+Some mortgage-related securities have additional features that entitle the holder to receive all interest and principal payments may be either as to timely or ultimate payment.